 Meat reigns supreme at The People’s Pig, where perfectly smoked pork shoulder and fried chicken sandwiches have barbecue-lovers in hog heaven.
 One of the district’s oldest businesses, Mississippi Pizza, serves its slices with generous sides of karaoke, trivia, bingo and live music — much of it geared toward kids.

 Fans of Mee-Sen Thai can’t get enough of the Asian-market-in-a-warehouse vibe or the khao pad poo, a pungent combination of fried rice and sweet crabmeat.
 For Southern specialties like ribs, fried chicken and oyster po’boys, head to Miss Delta — also a good spot for brunch and cocktails.

 Lovely’s Fifty-Fifty serves some of the city’s best wood-fired pizzas and homemade ice cream — the salted caramel is addictive.
 At Ruby Jewel Scoops, the gourmet flavors (like caramel with salted chocolate and honey lavender) and toppings (like rosemary pecans and dulce de leche sauce) aren’t just dessert — they’re art.

 Crowds line up for tacos filled with the freshest local ingredients from the original ¿Por Qué No? (a second location on Hawthorne is slightly larger but just as popular).
-At kid-friendly Laughing Planet Café — a local chain with seven Portland locations — you’ll find healthy burritos and bowls, and plenty of toy dinosaurs to keep young patrons entertained.
+At kid-friendly Laughing Planet Café — a local chain with eleven Portland locations — you’ll find healthy burritos and bowls, and plenty of toy dinosaurs to keep young patrons entertained.